Head and Neck Cancer Treatment

 - External beam therapy (EBT): a method for delivering a beam of high-energy x-rays or proton beams to the location of the tumor.
 The radiation beam is generated outside the patient (usually by a linear accelerator for photon/x-ray and a cyclotron or synchrotron for proton beam) and is targeted at the tumor site.
 These radiation beams can destroy the cancer cells, and conformal treatment plans allow the surrounding normal tissues to be spared.
 See the External Beam Therapy page for more information.

 - Intensity-modulated radiation therapy (IMRT): an advanced mode of high-precision radiotherapy that utilizes computer-controlled x-ray accelerators to deliver precise radiation doses to a malignant tumor or specific areas within the tumor.
 The radiation dose is designed to conform to the three-dimensional (3-D) shape of the tumor by modulating—or controlling—the intensity of the radiation beam to focus a higher radiation dose to the tumor while minimizing radiation exposure to healthy cells.
 See the IMRT page for more information.

 For more information about radiation therapy equipment, visit the following pages:

 What happens during radiation therapy?

 The initial visit to the radiation oncologist is for a consultation, when the radiation oncologist will listen to the history of your problem and perform a physical examination.
-Consultations with other members of the head and neck team, such as the head and neck surgeon, pathologist, radiologist and dentist, usually take place at this time or shortly after.
+Consultations with other members of the head and neck team, such as the head and neck surgeon, medical oncologist, pathologist, radiologist and dentist, usually take place at this time or shortly after.
 It is important to have the input of various members of the team who will be taking care of you before a treatment plan is decided and treatment begins.

 What are possible side effects of radiation therapy?